Nature40/GNSSTotalstationForHighAccuracyForestMonitoring/_docs/Survey_Concepts_Tree_Terrain.md

 You can measure trees in two separate processes: attribute and geometry gathering.
 Both can be conducted in any order, in a different time, and even from different TS position.
 By default, we recommend to, first, collect the attribute information and, second, the geometry.

 Attribute gathering means collecting a single XYZ geometry point and some attributes (e.g., label, diameter, species, etc.).
 It is a relatively fast process; we expect no more than three minutes per tree.
 This can be done in either reflector or reflectorless mode, but we recommend to use the reflector with a tablet to input all information standing near a tree.
-A detailed description of the attribute gathering is provided here Totalstation_Tree_Attribute.md.
+A detailed description of the attribute gathering is provided [here](Totalstation_Tree_Attribute.md).

 Geometry gathering means working in the reflectorless mode for collecting several points on a tree from bottom to top.
 It provides us a skeleton of a tree.
-A detailed description of the geometry gathering is provided here Totalstation_Tree_Geometry.md.
+A detailed description of the geometry gathering is provided [here](Totalstation_Tree_Geometry.md).

 The terrain can be reconstructed by combining the points collected in the reflector mode for the attribute gathering and extra points measuring specifically for the terrain surface.
-See detailed description here  Totalstation_Terrain.md.
+See detailed description [here](Totalstation_Terrain.md).